-It never asked to circumvent workers, including professionals and managers who carry out these reporting requirements.
+It never asked to circumvent workers, including professionals and managers who carry out these reporting requirements, and do not see them as a burden.

 Workers, unions, civil society, have had no input on recent proposals.

 If asked, we would have told you that tax avoidance, fraud and excessive corporate profits harm competitiveness, and fuel inequality.